 “People with ‘high functioning depression’ dress well, put make-up on everyday, may meet you out for happy hour and laugh at your jokes but silently, they’re suffering.
 I’ve said this before and I’ll say it again, check on your friends and family.
 You never know what demons they may be fighting alone.” – Bekah

-Hannah is a mental illness activist and writer who unapologetically lives with bipolar disorder.
+Hannah is a mental illness activist and influencer with bipolar disorder.
 As a blogger with bipolar disorder, she shares her story through her novel, the ‘Truth About Broken: The Unfixed Version of Self-Love’.
 She gets real about the reality of living with a mental illness and the various misconceptions that come along with it.

 “Don’t stay back 100 ft.; do not ignorance keep you from becoming curious about people who are unfamiliar to you.
 Chose to walk in faith over fear and talk to real people, have real conversations.
 To every person with mental illness, you are seen, loved, heard.
 We will work every day to make sure you can live the life that is your birthright.” – Hannah